 An INDEXED BY phrase may be used to define one or more index-names to be associated with the subject of this entry.
 Index-names are not data-names, and they may be used only in contexts where the formats explicitly mention them.
 An index-name is a user-defined word, and each index-name must be unique within the program.
-Index-names are used principally in subscripts, and their use in this context can result in more efficient access to the elements of a table.
+Index-names are used principally in subscripts, and their use in this context can result in access that is more efficient to the elements of a table.